Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: Algorithmic formulation, witnesses and certifiers

-If instead \eqref{eq:InnerApprox} does not hold for all $i$, then the approximation is inconclusive.
-One may then, for example, use refined polyhedral outer approximations ${\couts}{'}\subset \couts$, $\coute{'}\subset\coute$ that are subsets of the previous ones but still verify \eqref{eq:OuterApprox} to obtain a finer inner approximation of $\sepes$, and repeat the procedure.
+which justifies the reversed superscript of $\sepin$: outer conic approximations in \eqref{eq:OuterApprox} yield an inner approximation of $\sepes$ in \eqref{eq:SepoutSubsetSepes}.
+Hence, if the algorithm obtains that $\choi{\id\mainr} \in \sepin$, it also holds that $\choi{\id\mainr}\in\sepes$, and hence this proves the scenario we started with to \vgrSC{be classical}\vgr{admit an operationally noncontextual ontological model}.
+On the other hand, if $\choi{\id\mainr}\notin \sepin$, the outer approximation is inconclusive.
+One may then, for example, use refined polyhedral outer approximations ${\couts}{'}\subset \couts$, $\coute{'}\subset\coute$ that are subsets of the previous ones but still satisfy \eqref{eq:OuterApprox} to obtain a finer inner approximation of $\sepes$, and repeat the procedure.
 The convergence of this hierarchy of finer approximations will be discussed shortly but let us first describe the outer approximations of $\sepes$.